 Low Back Surgery for Spinal Stenosis

-Patients with increasing muscle weakness and severe spinal cord compression, aka myelopathy, should consider surgery to help precvent permanent nerve damage.
+Patients with increasing muscle weakness and severe spinal cord compression, aka myelopathy, should consider surgery to help prevent permanent nerve damage.

 The goal of surgery is to physically create more space and relieve compression of the spinal cord and its nerves.
-One of the surgical options available is to remove bone and/or tissues, and is referred to surgical decompression.
+One of the surgical options available is surgical decompression.
+This surgery removes bone and/or tissues.

 In the lumbar spine, the most common surgical decompression procedure is a laminectomy.
 You can watch a short video of a laminectomy surgery here.
-This surgery removes a portion of your bone, the lamina, to create additional space for the cord and its nerves.
-If too much of the bone needs to be removed, or if there is too much motion remaining between the bones, the surgical decompression procedure also requires a spinal fusion to help stabilize the spine.
+This surgery removes a portion of your bone, (the lamina) to create additional space for the cord and its nerves.
+However, if too much of the bone needs to be removed, you will need a spinal fusion to stabilize your spine.

 Neck Surgery for Spinal Stenosis

-In the cervical spine, the most common surgery is an anterior cervical discectomy and fusion (ACDF).
-During this surgery, the spinal disc is removed between two vertebrae along with any bone spurs pushing on the nerves or spinal cord.
-A bone graft is utilized to replace your disc, and a metal plate is attached to the front of your vertebrae to help the bone grow together or fuse.
-If multiple cervical levels are involved, one or more of the bones is/are removed.
+The most common surgery is an anterior cervical discectomy and fusion (ACDF).
+Firstly, the spinal disc needs to be removed between two vertebrae.
+In addition, any bone spurs pushing on the nerves or spinal cord will also be removed.
+Secondly, a bone graft will replace the disc, and a metal plate will be attached to the front of your vertebrae to help the bone grow together or fuse.
+However, if multiple cervical levels are involved, one or more of the bones will need to be removed.
 This procedure is called a corpectomy.
-After the bone(s) are removed, a bone graft replaces them along with a plate.
+Lastly, after the bone(s) are removed, a bone graft will replace them along with a plate.

-Cervical spinal stenosis can also be treated surgically from the back of the neck.
-A laminectomy can be performed similarly to the lumbar spine, and is typically combined with fusing one cervical vertebra to an adjacent cervical vertebra to prevent abnormal movement or instability.
-Laminoplasty is also a surgical option for cervical stenosis.
-The surgery involves creating more space in the back of the spinal canal by opening the back of the spine like a door, and leaving it open with a combination of bone grafts or plates.
+Cervical spinal stenosis can be treated surgically from the back of the neck.
+Similarly to the lumbar spine, a laminectomy will need to be performed.
+This procedure, fuses one cervical vertebra to an adjacent cervical vertebra.
+This procedure prevents abnormal movement or instability.
+In addition, Laminoplasty can also be a surgical option for cervical stenosis.
+This neck surgery involves creating more space in the back of the spinal canal by opening the back of the spine like a door, and leaving it open with a combination of bone grafts or plates.

-In severe cases, prolonged compression of the nerves causes permanent nerve damage that not even surgery can reverse.
-Keep in mind that back surgery is invasive, and specific post-operative management is crucial for long-term success.
+However, in severe cases, prolonged compression of the nerves can cause permanent nerve damage that not even surgery can reverse.
+Therefore, something to keep in mind is that back surgery is invasive, and specific post-operative management is crucial for long-term success.

 What Is the Prognosis for Spinal Stenosis After Treatment?

 Many patients get relief of their symptoms with non-surgical treatment.
-However, every case is different and surgery may be the only option for some patients with advanced stenosis.
-One thing to keep in mind is that arthritis of the spine is progressive even after surgery.
-It is not uncommon to develop new symptoms years after surgery either at the same level or at nearby levels requiring a second or third surgery.
+Although, every case is different, for some patients surgery may be the only option for some patients with advanced stenosis.
+Therefore, one thing to keep in mind is that arthritis of the spine is progressive even after surgery.
+As a result, it is not uncommon to develop new symptoms years after surgery either at the same level or at nearby levels requiring a second or third surgery.

 Non-Surgical Spinal Decompression

 This FDA-cleared procedure is gentle, effective and painless.
-It is highly effective done safely within established protocols.
-Spinal Decompression treatment provides powerful pain relief and amplifies the healing process.
+Also, it is highly effective when done safely within established protocols.
+Spinal Decompression treatment also provides powerful chronic lower back pain relief and amplifies the healing process.
 Our patients have often found relief after failing other treatments.

-We have a great track record for helping our patients get out of pain.
-We use a dual, revolutionary approach; combining the most advanced non-surgical spinal decompression technology and gentle, upper cervical chiropractic techniques (NUCCA) to help you get better faster.
+Our office has a great track record for helping our patients get out of pain.
+Along with using a dual, revolutionary approach; we combine the most advanced non-surgical spinal decompression technology and gentle, upper cervical chiropractic techniques (NUCCA) to help you get better faster.

-Want to learn more about a non-surgical approach to treating spinal stenosis?
+Want to learn more about a non-surgical approach to treating spinal stenosis and other conditions?

 Give us a call for a consultation at (619) 313-5403.